ml-for-sciences/ml-book/book/docs/ml_unsupervised.md

     fine-tuned with gradient descent and backpropagation.

-2.  **Generative Modelling** As a generative model, a trained RBM can be used to generate new samples via Gibbs sampling (Alg. [](alg: Gibbs Sampling)).
+2.  **Generative Modelling** As a generative model, a trained RBM can be used to generate new samples via Gibbs sampling.
 Some potential uses of the generative aspect of the RBM include *recommender systems* and *image reconstruction*.
 In the following subsection, we provide an example, where an RBM is used to reconstruct a noisy signal.